 Treating the Baby Within

-What is Structural Integration?
+What is Personal Structural Integration--a Rolf Practitioner?
 As Dr. Rolf used to say: "Anyone can take a body apart, very few know how to put it back together."
 The true genius of her method is the art and science of reshaping and reorganizing human structure according to clearly defined principles in a systematic and consistent manner.

-When clients come in for Structural Integration, my role is to evaluate their posture, identify postural imbalances, then using my palpation tools to invite a change in structure to realign and invite balance.
+When clients come in for Personal Structural Integration, my role is to facilitate a process of inquiry of finding oneself, reclaiming, "rewilding" our center in a gravitational field of consciousness.
+Indeed to explore the vary essence of what it is to live a human life.
+I may evaluate their posture, identify postural imbalances, then using my palpation tools to invite a change in structure to realign and invite balance.
 In addition, my role is to educate the client and give them movement therapy tools to practice on their own to help maintain balance.

 One of the confusions is people come to me thinking Structural Integration is a form of deep tissue massage.
-Although it incorporates some elements of deep tissue, it moves beyond deep tissue massage because it works with the relationship between parts of the body and integrating the whole.
+Although it incorporates some elements of deep tissue, it moves beyond deep tissue massage because it works with the relationship between parts of the body and integrating the whole in the living matrix.

 I received my training in Structural Integration through the continuing education pathway and completing my doctorate degree focusing on structural integration in my clinical practicum and thesis.
-In addition to my doctorate, I am registered with IASI and have completed over 350 hours in continuing education hours in structural integration under Erik Dalton, PhD (Rolfer), Thomas Myers (Rolfer), Peter Ehlers (KMI) Jonathan Martine (Rolfer), Gil Hedley, PhD (Rolfer), Ron Murray, DO (Rolfer), Mary Bond (Rolfer) and Carol Agneessens, MS (Rolfer).
-I have over 4,900 hours of advanced continuing education as of 2019.
+In addition to my doctorate, I am registered with IASI and have completed over 350 hours in continuing education hours in structural integration under Erik Dalton, PhD (Rolfer), Thomas Myers (Rolfer), Peter Ehlers (KMI) Jonathan Martine (Rolfer), Gil Hedley, PhD (Rolfer), Ron Murray, DO (Rolfer), Mary Bond (Rolfer), Carol Agneessens, MS (Rolfer) and David Davis (Rolfer).
+I have over 5,000 hours of advanced continuing education as of 2020.